Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

         git pull origin master

-If the update changes the Gemfile or Gemfile.lock files, run
+If the update changes the Gemfile or Gemfile.lock files, for MySQL run

+        DB="mysql" bundle install --without development,test

+or for PostgreSQL:

-        bundle install --without development,test
+        DB="postgresql" bundle install --without development,test

 In order to apply any new schema always run